2ndSightLab/aws-scripts/README.md

 * If a script-specifc README.md in the script folder for that script conflicts, this file takes precedence.
 * If there is a conflict, the user is notified when generating the script.
 * Never remove any existing code that is unrelated to the specific request.
+* Always ask for permission before making ANY code change.

 __Scripts folder__